Comparison of format() Function and f-Strings

 and format()

-function are useful Python syntax for string formatting.
+function are two useful methods for string formatting in Python.

 Let's summarize how each syntax is used and what characteristics they have.